-You can take your retirement savings from age 55 (increasing to age 57 in 2028) when you leave employment with DHL or opt out of the Plan, or you can leave your pension account invested in the Plan up till age 75, if you don't want to access your savings straight away.
+You can take your retirement savings from age 55 when you leave employment with DHL or opt out of the Plan, or you can leave your pension account invested in the Plan, if you don't want to access your savings straight away.
 You have the option to carry on working after the Plan's retirement age and continue to contribute to your pension account.
-The Company will also continue to contribute, until you leave the Plan, up to age 75.
+The Company will also continue to contribute until you leave the Plan